jimregan/notes/_drafts/2026-02-04-hungarian-notes.md

 **„Dáógózzááá…”** is *pure meme-noise*.
 It’s doing the same job as:

 * English: *“RAAARGH YOU DON’T KNOW ME!!!”*
-* Polish: *“DAJ SPOKÓJ NOOOO!!!”* (but slurred and feral)
-* Hungarian macho-war-movie rage, distilled into vowels

 ### What it is (and isn’t)